smart-on-fhir/smart-on-fhir.github.io/tutorials/authorization/index.md

 ## Next steps

-The sampe app that we looked at provides a simple scaffolding for developing a SMART on FHIR client.
-Of course, there are a number of nice features that we have ommited for the sake of simplicity, which we leave as an exercise to the reader.
+The sample app that we looked at provides a simple scaffolding for developing a SMART on FHIR client.
+Of course, there are a number of nice features that we have omitted for the sake of simplicity, which we leave as an exercise to the reader.
 Here are a couple such features:

  * caching of the authorization token and stripping the code and state parameters from